bet-no-loss/bet-no-loss/README.md

 ## Deploy the DApp

-### Local Deploy
-TODO

-### Remote Deploy

 Our **DApp** is **Front-End** application written in **ReactJS**.
+There is no need to deploy it locally.
-It is **deployed automatically on [Heroku](https://heroku.com)**.
+It is **deployed automatically on [Heroku](https://heroku.com)** each time there is a push to the `master` branch.

-To achieve Continuous Deployment of the this we developped and configured a 2 steps process involving both a Github workflow and a Heroku deploy.
+To achieve Continuous Deployment to Heroku we developped and configured a 2 steps process involving both a Github workflow and a Heroku deploy.

 **Github Workflow**
 First off, we built a **[Github Workflow Action](https://github.com/bet-no-loss/bet-no-loss/blob/master/.github/workflows/extract_client.yml)** triggered each time the `master` branch is pushed.
 It extracts **only the commits that touched the `client/`** folder  (RectJS section of the project) and store them in a dedicated and custom built branch named `client`.
 This way we end up with a branch that exclusively contains the client code located in the root folder instead of the `client/ folder as usual.

-**Why** do we need this ~~sledge hammer~~ Workflow Action?
+**Why**?
-This is due to a deployment constraint of the Heroku[mars/create-react-app-buildpack](https://github.com/mars/create-react-app-buildpack/blob/master/README.md) that we use for deployment.
+This is due to a deployment constraint of the Heroku[mars/create-react-app-buildpack](https://elements.heroku.com/buildpacks/mars/create-react-app-buildpack) that we use for deployment.
-This buildpacks requires our ReactJS app to reside in the project's root folder.
+This [buildpack](https://github.com/mars/create-react-app-buildpack/blob/master/README.md) **requires our ReactJS app** to reside **in the** project's **root folder**.
 However, this is not the case on `master` as the client code lives in the `/client/` folder.
 We created a workflow action to do this magic.
 It creates a `client` branch out of `master` with exclusively the **client code** and makes sure it is **located in the project's root folder** but only for this branch of course.

 **Heroku**
-We then configured **Heroku** to listen for changes on Github repository so that each **push to the `client` branch on Github triggers a Heroku deploy**.
+We then configured **Heroku** to listen for changes on the Github repository so that each **push to the **`client`** branch on Github triggers a Heroku deploy**.
+Please do note that this is `client` not `master`.
 Heroku then pulls this branch, deploys and start the ReactJS app.

 # Run the DApp